API

 v0 (ndarray), dv0 (ndarray), Fnu (ndarray), dFnu (ndarray)

-bettermoments.methods.collapse_width(velax, data, rms)
+bettermoments.methods.collapse_width(velax, data, rms, acf=None)

 Returns an effective width, a rescaled ratio of the integrated intensity and the line peak.
 For a Gaussian line profile this would be the Doppler width as the total intensity is given by,